springfall2008/batpred/README.md

 Operation:

-The app runs every 5 minutes, it will automatically update its prediction for the home battery levels for the next period, up to a maximum of 48 hours.
+The app runs every N minutes (default 5), it will automatically update its prediction for the home battery levels for the next period, up to a maximum of 48 hours (you can predict longer but it can only try different battery settings for 1 charge slot).
 It uses the solar production forecast from Solcast combined with your historical energy use and your plan charging slots to make a prediction.

 The output is a prediction of the battery levels and import and export amounts.